Cherol08/Cherol08/README.md

 I’m Cherol, The poetic programmer ☺️
 Just a regular Software Engineer.
 Programming languages include Java, Python and SQL.
 I'm also comfortably familiar with HTML, CSS and JavaScript.
-I'm into photography :camera: and I love writing short stories and poems on my free time :memo:.

-I also happen to be a _phenomenal_ ukelele player :guitar: (sarcasm intended).

 👯 I’m interested in collaborating on any cool projects so feel free to hit me up!